nogibjj/IDS706_colab/README.md

 Then it will do 2 tasks:

-* Count the 10 players who have the highest efficiency value among those who have played more than 20 times
+* Count the 10 players who have the highest efficiency value among those who have played more than 20 times then visualize the output
     ```python
     df["Efficiency_Rating"] = (
         df["PTS"]